AITMAR-TAFE/SRUS-MA-Games-Hashmap/docs/assessment-tasks.md

 Why did the test fail (note: if it doesn't fail, it means there is something you have already done before you were asked to - you need to figure out what that is!)?

-> Because it compares objects not the actual values
+> The test failed because assertListEqual compares the memory addresses of the Player objects, not their values.
+To fix this, I implement the __eq__ method in the Player class to compare the object values (score) rather than their memory locations.

 Add the necessary code to the Player class to ensure that the `test_sort_players` test passes.